lkujaw/gcc3/gcc/config/arm/arm.md

     HOST_WIDE_INT mask = (((HOST_WIDE_INT)1) << width) - 1;
     rtx target, subtarget;

+    /* If we are to assign the whole target register, let the regular move patterns handle the case.
+The processing here is not adequate for this operation anyway.
+See e.g. how mask is computed and used.  */ if (width == 32)
+      FAIL;

     target = operands[0];
     /* Avoid using a subreg as a subtarget, and avoid writing a paradoxical subreg as the final target.  */